raphamorim/rio/README.md

 _* Modern theme is only available in Developer builds._

-#### WPGU based
+#### WGPU based

-WPGU is an implementation of WebGPU for use outside of a browser and as backend for firefox's WebGPU implementation.
+WGPU is an implementation of WebGPU for use outside of a browser and as backend for firefox's WebGPU implementation.
 WebGPU allows for more efficient usage of modern GPU's than WebGL.
 [More info](https://users.rust-lang.org/t/what-is-webgpu-and-is-it-ready-for-use/62331/8)

 #### Low CPU and memory usage